 WIT does not allow students to drop in on different sections in order to make up for a missed week.
 We wish to respect the progress of each individual class.
 If you must miss a class, please check in with your instructor to see what you missed

 WIT’s classes program strives to create a welcoming and safe creative atmosphere for all.
 Students are a part of creating this atmosphere and those whose conduct violates it will be removed from class by WIT, with their tuition refunded.
-WIT does not discriminate on the basis of gender, race, sexual preference, or physical disability.
-That said, students with physical disabilities are asked to contact WIT before registering for a class, so we can do our best to provide an accommodating class experience
+WIT does not discriminate on the basis of gender, race, sexual preference, or disability.
+That said, students with disabilities or any special needs are asked to contact WIT before registering for a class, so we can do our best to provide an accommodating class experience

 WIT retains absolute control over its class enrollment.
 WIT has the right to remove any student from class at any time for any reason, on a temporary or on a permanent basis, at WIT’s sole discretion with full tuition granted.
 WIT also reserves the right to restrict registration to any student, on a temporary or on a permanent basis.
 WIT does not remove a student from class lightly, but sometimes it may be necessary to maintain a welcoming and safe creative atmosphere.